- Food & Drink

 How big is the wine industry?

 The global wine industry is worth over $340 billion.
-The U.S. earns $49.8 billion in revenue from its wine industry, which is the biggest in the world.
+The U.S. generates $49.8 billion in revenue from its wine sector, making it the largest in the world.

 -